synxty/core/callisto/design-tokens/README.md

 ### Usage

-After installing the package you can either consume it directly through its API or configure it to work with tailwind, replacing (recommended) or extending your configuration.
+After installing the package you can either consume it directly through its API or configure it to work with tailwind, replacing (recommended) or extending the palette in your configuration.

 #### API